 The main reason for such a difference is the lack of high-quality protection for motorcyclists and pillion riders.
 While passenger cars are designed to withstand serious accidents, motorcycles leave the occupants vulnerable.

 If your loved one’s motorcycle accident resulted in a fatality, you need the assistance of a personal injury attorney.
 Our law firm has helped hundreds of people and their families recover damages and achieve justice.
 For more information, please contact us 24/7.

 Common Causes of Motorcycle and Car Accidents that You Can Include as a Basis for Your Claim

 According to Insurance Institute for Highway Safety (IIHS), in 2019, motorcycle deaths accounted for 14% of all motor vehicle crash deaths.
 A motorcyclist is about 29 times more likely to die in an accident than are passengers in cars.

 While motorcycle and car death rates vary significantly, the causes of accidents are surprisingly similar.
 They include:

-Driving under influence slows the driver’s reaction time, affects coordination, reduces concentration, and inhibits judgment.
-All the above leads to serious and often fatal accidents.
+Driving under the influence slows the driver’s reaction time, affects coordination, reduces concentration, and inhibits judgment.
+All the above leads to severe and often fatal accidents.